Skip to Content

 Pecking for Various Reasons

 You’re feeling that unrelenting tap tap tap at first light as those birds sing their territorial song right on your siding like they own the place.
 Woodpeckers peck to establish territory, attract mates, nest, and hunt insects like beetle larvae in your wooden siding.
 Their pecking marks territory and attracts mates while camouflaging fungus-covered nest sites in dead trees.
-Understanding woodpecker behavior helps explain their relentless pecking for various reasons, like defending territory.
+Understanding woodpecker behavior helps explain their relentless pecking for various reasons, like defending their territory

 Habitat and Nesting Habits